vuejs/test-utils-docs/src/guide/http-requests.md

 # Making HTTP requests

-Vue Test Utils does not offer any unique feature when it comes to handling HTTP requests.
+Modern test runners already provide lots of great features when it comes to test HTTP requests.
+Thus, Vue Test Utils doesn't feature any unique tool to do so.

 However, it is an important feature to test, and there are a few gotchas we want to highlight.

-In this section, we explore some possibilities to perform, mock, and assert HTTP requests.
+In this section, we explore some patterns to perform, mock, and assert HTTP requests.

 ## A list of blog posts